dcycle/realistic_dummy_content/README.md

 You can define this type of recipe based on the example at [./realistic_dummy_content/recipe](http://cgit.drupalcode.org/realistic_dummy_content/tree/realistic_dummy_content/recipe/realistic_dummy_content.recipe.inc).

-Once your recipe is written, you can run it (create the content) using Drush:
+Once your recipe is written, you can run it (create the content) (only Drush 8 is currently supported):

     drush generate-realistic